-Nuvus Gro Corp (OTC Pink: NUVG) Announces Name Change to Music Licensing, Inc.
+Nuvus Gro Corp (OTC Pink: NUVG) announces Name Change to Music Licensing, Inc.

-NAPLES, Fla., July 29, 2022 (GLOBE NEWSWIRE) -- via InvestorWire – Nuvus Gro Corp (OTC Pink: NUVG) Announces Name Change to Music Licensing, Inc. The Change comes ahead of the acquisition of Pro Music Rights, Inc. one of the world's largest music licensing companies.
+NAPLES, Fla., July 29, 2022 /PRNewswire/ -- Nuvus Gro Corp NUVG Announces Name Change to Music Licensing, Inc. The Change comes ahead of the acquisition of Pro Music Rights, Inc. one of the world's largest music licensing companies

 About Pro Music Rights, Inc. (ProMusicRights.com)